TTecLinc/peilinyang/_pages/research.md

 I am a Research Fellow, working with Jan Eeckhout, the President of the European Economic Association, and supported by the European Research Council.
 I have studied and worked at Stanford University.

-My research intersects health policy, biostatistics, and decision analysis.
+My research intersects health economics, biostatistics.

 ### Publications

 [Numerical solution and parameter estimation for uncertain SIR model with application to COVID-19 pandemic](https://tteclinc.github.io/peilinyang//files/UncertaintySIR.pdf) (with Xiaowei Chen, Jing Li, Chen Xiao).
 2020. *Fuzzy Optimization and Decision Making*

+### Work in Progress

+How to Use Cluster Conformal Inference to Improve Prediction: Evidence from a Health Policy Field Experiment.
+2024. (with Lambert Zixin Li)

 ### Inactive Drafts
 [Maximize the Efficiency of Healthcare Matching: a Simple Modification](https://tteclinc.github.io/peilinyang//files/Healthcare_matching.pdf).
 2022. _a technical note on health care resources allocation system during pandemic_.